zuozhenggh/learning-library/developer-library/apex/proof-of-concept/quick-sql/using-quick-sql.md

 ### What Do You Need?

 - An Oracle Cloud paid account, LiveLabs account or free trial.
-To sign up for a trial account with $300 in credits for 30 days, click [here](http://oracle.com/cloud/free).
 - An APEX Workspace

 ## **Step 1** - Open Quick SQL